Home

 Kelley

-Let me start off by saying that if you have any doubts after reading the outline below about hooking up the batteries in your RV, you should get a more knowledgeable friend or neighbor to help you hook up the batteries on your motorhome.
-If this process is done incorrectly it can cause severe damage to your batteries and the 12 volt electrical system on your motorhome.
+ANSWER: Hi Kelley, let me start off by saying that if you have any doubts after reading the outline below about hooking up the batteries in your RV, you should get a more knowledgeable friend or neighbor to help you hook up the batteries on your motorhome.
+If this process is done incorrectly, it can cause severe damage to your batteries and the 12-volt electrical system on your motorhome.
 There is also the risk of starting an electrical fire in your motorhome.

-OK it is now time to hook up the two 6 volt house batteries of the motorhome.
-These two 6 volt batteries need to be hooked up in series in order to power the 12 volt system of your motorhome.
-Take a look at the diagram to the left to see how to hook up these batteries.
+OK, it is now time to hook up the two 6-volt house batteries of the motorhome.
+These two 6-volt batteries need to be hooked up in series in order to power the 12-volt system of your motorhome.
+Look at the diagram above to see how to hook up these batteries.

 Happy RVing